-Sedum treleasei is an attractive succulent with pale blue-green, thick, and fleshy leaves.
-It develops stems, up to 1 foot (30 cm) tall, that branch to form a good-sized clump in time.
+Sedum treleasei is an attractive succulent with thick, fleshy, pale blue-green leaves.
+It develops up to 1 foot (30 cm) tall stems that branch to form a good-sized clump in time.
 Leaves are somewhat flattened on top, rounded below, and up to 1.5 inches (3.8 cm) long.
-Older leaves often take on a yellow tinge at the tips and margins, and sometimes there is a flush of pink on the leaf tips.
+Older leaves often take on a yellow tinge at the tips and margins, and sometimes there is a flush of pink on the tips.
 Flowers are yellow, star-shaped, up to 0.5 inches (1.3 cm) across, and appear on up to 6 inches (15 cm) long stalks from late winter to early spring.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care